 Photo by Dan Stewart Photography, taken at Glen Arbor Township Hall

 You can also rent a local township hall for your reception, and add lights and flowers for a romantic evening (like seen above).
-There are 11 townships in Leelanu County; contact them individually for rental information.
+There are 11 townships in Leelanau County; contact them individually for rental information.

 Plus, view MyNorth’s guide to wedding services for more reception venues, local vendors, and photographers for your Sleeping Bear Dunes wedding.